Through blogs and comments, patients and experts explore what it takes to find good health care and make the most of it.

 More Blog Posts by Leana Wen

-Dr. Leana S. Wen, M.D., is an emergency physician at Brigham & Women’s Hospital and Massachusetts General Hospital and a clinical fellow at Harvard Medical School.
-She is the author of a forthcoming book on patient advocacy, When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests.
-For more information, visit her blog The Doctor is Listening or her website.
-You can also follow her on Twitter at @DrLeanaWen.
+Leana S. Wen, M.D., is an attending emergency physician and Director of Patient-Centered Care Research at George Washington University.
+She is the author of the critically-acclaimed book, When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests.
+For more information, visit her blog The Doctor is Listening, check out her website or follow her on twitter @DrLeanaWen.

 Comments on this post